-Visiting this snow-covered Santa Claus Village was such a dream come true for me.
-From the looks of other visitors that day, I realized that not only children but adults were also thrilled by such a magical atmosphere.
+Visiting this snow-covered Santa Claus Village on Christmas was a dream come true for me.
+From the looks of other visitors that day, I realized that not only children but adults were also thrilled by such a magical ambience here.

-First impressions of Lapland
+First impressions of Lapland Finland

 Having been to 18 countries around the world so far, whenever I’m asked to name one destination that I’ve fallen in love with the most, the answer is no doubt “Lapland”!
 Lapland is my Fairy Land.
-And it will be yours as well once you have been willing to leave behind the hustles of bustles of city life to listen to its call.
+And it will be yours as well once you’ve been willing to leave behind the hustles of bustles of city life to listen to its call.

 I was fortunate enough to travel to Lapland not only once but twice during the winters of 2012 and 2014.
-I still remember waking up on the second day of my first trip to Lapland to realise with amazement that the temperature had dropped to -28 Celsius degrees overnight.
+I still remember waking up on the second day of my first trip to Lapland to realize with amazement that the temperature had dropped to -28 Celsius degrees overnight.
 It was only -10 the previous day.

 Where is Lapland?

 The average temperatures of Lapland in July (the hottest month) and February (the coldest month) are 17oC and -10oC respectively.
 You can imagine how freezing it is there.

 So, apart from the impressive temperature, what else is so special about Lapland?

-Letters to santa
+Letters to Santa

 Santa Claus’ post office is situated right next to the village’s entrance.
 You will surprisingly find yourself spending so much time in this tiny post office doing things in this order:

 - choosing from a wide variety of beautiful postcards